Unit 10. Topic and predicative

 |nà xÙlsky. ⇒ xUlsknà|Ùl.||The aim of searching (i.e. finding it) doesn’t exist.||I don’t (can’t) find it.|

 The compound can additionally be topicalised, depending on whether we are talking about the reality of the searching-fact whose aim (the finding) doesn’t exist, or about the finding-fin which doesn’t exist.
 The difference is often negligible so that we can just go with the factive and avoid repetition of the case marker.

 We have actually met a few negated topics and modified topics with other weighting numerals before we had the terminology: the verb for the recurring part of a number (see the next chapter), ‘He hardly ever queues’, ‘He never queues / Nobody is queuing’ and some of the exercises in unit 7, ‘eat up’ in unit 8, as well as the inversion ban examples ‘He never listens / He has no reason to listen’ and the last two exercises in unit 9; and we will meet one with a modal verb in unit 13.

 Beginning and ending

 To express the beginning or ending of an action, we want the ingressive (eR, starting time) or egressive cases (iR, closing time), respectively.
-Another negated topic follows.
+Two more negated topics follow.

 A grammatical form expressing the beginning of an action is generally called inchoative aspect, one expressing the ending of an action is called cessative aspect.